dotnet/MQTTnet/README.md

 ## Contributions

 If you want to contribute to this project just create a pull request.
 But only pull requests which are matching the code style of this library will be accepted.
 Before creating a pull request please have a look at the library to get an overview of the required style.
+Also additions and updates in the Wiki are welcome.

+This project also listed at Open Collective (https://opencollective.com/mqttnet).

 ## References